-This is an online section utilizing substantial self-study, online work, online quizzes, and online discussion.
+This is a hybrid section, meaning it includes substantial (50%) online work combined with traditional face-to-face instructional methods.
+The online portion utilizes substantial self-study, online work, online quizzes, and online discussion.
 Online participation is mandatory.
 More detailed information on activities, scheduling, and methods is provided in Unit 1 of the course online.
-The scheduling is somewhat flexible.